 Beta blockers are a class of drugs used to lower blood pressure and are used to manage heart attacks and improve blood flow.

 The Atorvastatin drug is of interest to CCM researchers because, in addition to its cholesterol-lowering effects, it also has Rho Kinase inhibiting properties.
-A safety and efficacy human trial with Atorvastatin treatment began enrolling in summer 2018.
-This study will investigate the safety of long-term treatment and potential effects on bleeding, as measured by iron deposition.
-For more information, visit out Atorvastatin Trial Page.
+A safety and efficacy human trial with Atorvastatin treatment began enrolling in the summer of 2018.
+This study will investigate the safety of long-term treatment and the potential effects on bleeding, as measured by iron deposition.
+For more information, visit our Atorvastatin Trial Page.
 [Reference: https://clinicaltrials.gov/ct2/show/NCT02603328]

 REC-994 targets molecules in the body that have become superoxides because of the activity of reactive oxygen species (ROS) and may be damaging to cells.
 The role of ROS in CCM is beginning to be understood at a biological level.
 We know that CCM gene mutations cause an increase in ROS, which are targeted by REC-994.
 REC-994 is able to reduce blood vessel leakiness in cell and mouse models of CCM.
 Furthermore, treatment of mice with the drug decreases lesion size and number.
-Recursion Pharmaceuticals is developing this drug for cavernous angioma treatment.
+Recursion Pharmaceuticals is developing this drug for cavernous malformation treatment and the drug is currently in Phase II trials.
 [References: www.ncbi.nlm.nih.gov/pubmed/25486933, www.ncbi.nlm.nih.gov/pubmed/24291398, www.ncbi.nlm.nih.gov/pubmed/26795600]

 CCM lesions have a high level of leakiness due to improper structural connections between neighboring blood vessel cells.
 Treatment of CCM cells with vitamin D3 can trigger signaling within the cells to stabilize those cellular junctions.
 Vitamin D3 is able to reduce blood vessel leakiness in cell and mouse models of CCM.
 Furthermore, treatment of mice with the drug decreases lesion size and number.
 There is no clinical evidence that Vitamin D3 alters the course of disease in human patients.
 However, low vitamin D levels are correlated with a more aggressive disease course.
 The CCM disease community has no formal recommendation to treat CCM with vitamin D, though experts agree that supplementation for individuals with low Vitamin D levels is recommended.
 [References: www.ncbi.nlm.nih.gov/pubmed/25486933, www.ncbi.nlm.nih.gov/pubmed/26861901, www.ncbi.nlm.nih.gov/pubmed/26861901]

 Propranolol is a beta-blocker that can be used to treat infantile hemangiomas.
 Several reports in the medical literature describe successful treatment of a giant infantile brain cavernoma, as well as two adult women with symptomatic and bleeding CCM lesions.
 Further studies are ongoing to investigate the biological effects of propranolol in CCM patients.
-A clinical trial to investigate the effects of propranolol treatment for CCM completed enrolling at multiple centers across Italy in late 2019.
+A clinical trial to investigate the effects of propranolol treatment for CCM completed enrollment at multiple centers across Italy in late 2019.
 The trial will run for 2 years, through 2021.
+Outcome data should be available in late 2022.
 [References: www.ncbi.nlm.nih.gov/pubmed/20413807, www.ncbi.nlm.nih.gov/pubmed/26578351, https://clinicaltrials.gov/ct2/show/NCT03589014]

 Proof of Concept and Pre-Clinical Entities

-BA-1049 is a specific Rho Kinase inhibitor developed by a pharmaceutical company, BioAxone Biosciences.
-Working in collaboration with researchers at Duke and University of Chicago, BA-1049 has shown to reduce lesion volume and hemorrhage in mouse models.
+BA-1049 is a specific Rho Kinase inhibitor developed by a pharmaceutical company, BioAxone Biosciences, and now licensed by Neurelis, a company that plans to take the medicine to human trials.
+Working in collaboration with researchers at Duke and the University of Chicago, BA-1049 has been shown to reduce lesion volume and hemorrhage in mouse models.
 [Reference: www.ncbi.nlm.nih.gov/pubmed/31446620]

-In and around CCM lesions, there is a strong inflammatory system response that includes localization of B-cells (those that produce antibodies and contribute to inflammation).
-B-cell depletion therapy includes treatment with specific antibodies to get rid of these cell from the body.
+In and around CCM lesions, there is a strong inflammatory system response that includes the localization of B-cells (those that produce antibodies and contribute to inflammation).
+B-cell depletion therapy includes treatment with specific antibodies to get rid of these cells from the body.
 This type of therapy has been successful in several cancers and auto-immune conditions.
-In CCM mice, B-cell depletion therapy has been able to stop the maturation/progression of lesions and also decrease Rho Kinase activity and iron deposition (marker of bleeding).
+In CCM mice, B-cell depletion therapy has been able to stop the maturation/progression of lesions and also decrease Rho Kinase activity and iron deposition (a marker of bleeding).
 [References: www.ncbi.nlm.nih.gov/pubmed/27086141, www.ncbi.nlm.nih.gov/pubmed/24864012, www.ncbi.nlm.nih.gov/pubmed/19286587]

 The Thrombospondin1 protein is a known inhibitor of angiogenesis (blood vessel growth).
 Recent reports indicate that in the context of a CCM1 mutant mouse, the TSP1 protein volume is reduced; thus, allowing for unregulated blood vessel growth.
 In these mouse models, treatment with TSP1 blocks the development of CCM lesions.
 Because of its involvement in angiogenesis, TSP1 has been a target for cancer research.
 A fragment of the large TSP1 protein, called 3TSR, has been developed for cancer therapy.
 The 3TSR molecule was used in the CCM1 mouse studies to prevent lesion development.
 [Reference: www.ncbi.nlm.nih.gov/pubmed/28970240]